tshuna001/Unarine_Tshiwawa_Blog/_posts/2019-11-24-Supervised-Machine-Learning:-Classification-Task-(Credit- Risk).md

 Data are not usually presented to the machine learning algorithm in exactly the same raw form as it is found.
 Usually data are scaled to a specific range in a process called normalization.

 We are going to make selected features to the same scale for optimal performance, which is often achieved by transforming the features in the range [0, 1]: standardize features by removing the mean and scaling to unit variance  using `StandardScaler()` class.
 This will be done in the pipeline to run multiple processes in the order that they are listed.
-The purpose of the pipeline is to assemble several steps that can be cross-validated together while setting different parameters.
+The purpose and advantage of using pipeline is to assemble several steps that can be cross-validated together while setting different parameters.

 ```python